Georgia's School-Zone Speed Camera Overhaul Takes Effect: What HB 651 Changes

 "in excess of ten miles per hour over the speed limit"

 occurring "during the time in which instructional classes are taking place and one hour before such classes are scheduled to begin and for one hour after such classes have concluded."
-The prior version of the statute also directed that money collected and remitted to a governing body "must only be used to fund local law enforcement or public safety initiatives."
-HB 651 keeps the 10 mph threshold and the instructional-hours-plus-buffer enforcement window, but it changes where the money goes, adds new signage and referendum requirements, and creates a state-level process for investigating camera misuse.
+The prior version of the statute also directed that money collected and remitted to a governing body "must only be used to fund local law enforcement or public safety initiatives," and the enacted HB 651 (House Bill 651, As Passed House and Senate, Section 8) leaves that same sentence in O.C.G.A.
+Section 40-14-18(m) untouched.
+HB 651 keeps the 10 mph threshold, the instructional-hours-plus-buffer enforcement window, and the existing revenue-use rule, but it adds new signage and referendum requirements and creates a state-level process for investigating camera misuse.

 What the Law Actually Says